rptetzloff/rptetzloff.github.io/_posts/2021-03-27-gluten-free-sourdough.md

 ---
 layout: post
-title: Gluten Free Sourdough Attempt # 22
+title: Gluten Free Sourdough
-tags: [gluten free, gluten-free, sourdough, bread, buns, boule]
+tags: [gluten free, gluten-free, sourdough, bread, buns]
 ---
-# Gluten Free Sourdough Bread and Buns
 I've been eating gluten-free for about seven years now.
 For most things, there are reasonable substitutes, even if needing to be made from scratch.
 You can even get genuine [gluten-free Oreos](https://www.oreo.com/oreo-cookies/gluten-free) now, and they're *good*.

 The problem has been bread.
 Most gluten-free breads are either so dense that you can't really make a reasonable sandwich from them, or they're so crumbly or brittle that they fall apart to a sandwich of any substance.